cdktf/cdktf-provider-okta/docs/policyPasswordDefault.go.md

 When an Active Directory user is locked out of Okta, the Okta unlock operation should also attempt to unlock the user's Windows account.

+Default: `false`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/policy_password_default#skip_unlock PolicyPasswordDefault#skip_unlock}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/policy_password_default#skip_unlock PolicyPasswordDefault#skip_unlock}

 ---